dotnet/docs-maui/docs/ios/privacy-manifest.md

 This will ensure that the privacy manifest is packaged into the iOS app at the root of the bundle.

-## Add required .NET MAUI entries to the privacy manifest
+## Add required entries to the privacy manifest

+All .NET MAUI apps that target devices running iOS or iPadOS require a privacy manifest in the app bundle.
+This is due to the .NET runtime and Base Class Library (BCL) using required reason APIs that aren't removed regardless of the linker mode.
 The three API categories and their associated reasons that must be in the privacy manifest in a .NET MAUI app are shown in the following table:

 | API category | Reason | Link |
 | ------------ | ------ | ---- |